WilkMat3/SET09102_Personal_Portfolio/week8_project.md

 ## Testing

-I have added tests to check the CRUD operations using the repository pattern on with Experts object.
+I have added tests to check the CRUD operations using the repository pattern with the Experts object.
 We have decided to use NUnit as a group as a testing framework.
-The Tests cover happy path for all Crud operations as seen on the Figure 6.
+The Tests cover the happy path for all Crud operations as seen in Figure 6.
 This is something I could expand on in two ways.
 Firstly, I can try mocking the database instead of creating a test database.
 Secondly, I could try adding more edge case tests to try to break the program which would ensure that we have some form of error handling within our code.

 ```